A Trustworthiness Score to Evaluate DNN Predictions: Results and Discussion

-Under representation of objects using features specifications can naturally lead to low F1 scores even if the classifier is performing well.
+Under representation of objects using features specifications can lead to F1 Score based on TS to be less than on MC.
 Therefore, the first criterion we assess is the sufficiency of features used to represent the object being classified.
-Figure~\ref{Varying_num_feature} shows the F1 score of the main classifier for the INRIA dataset when using the GT annotations vs using TCS.
-The results are shown for three different TCS setups, in each setup a feature specification is added incrementally.
-As can be seen on Figure~\ref{Varying_num_feature} the F1 score based on GT is around 0.85, and for TCS the F1 score tends to be significantly lower when using only the face as a features specification, with a slight increase when adding the hand features specification and shooting to an F1 score of 0.9 with adding in legs, making the TCS approach very close in to the GT line.
+Figure~\ref{detect_trustworthiness} (a) to (b) shows the F1 score of the main classifier for INRIA and COCO datasets.
+The F1 score when relying on model confidence alone to approve of trustworthy predictions is shown by the dotted line.
+The bars represent F1 score when relying on TS to approve of predictions made by the main classifier.
+The bars are shown for three TS setups, in each setup a feature specification is added incrementally.
+The results are shown for different accuracies of the main classifier.
+As can be seen for both datasets in Figure~\ref{detect_trustworthiness}, the F1 score for our TS method gives poorer performance than MC when using only face as a feature specification, with a slight increase when adding hand feature specification, and then surpasses the MC performance when adding in legs feature specification.
+This shows how sufficient representation of an object using feature specifications is crucial for effectiveness of our approach.